Clinical Description

 |

-Clinical data summarized from 42 studies, including 282 individuals in whom the 17q12 recurrent deletion was identified [Bellanné-Chantelot et al 2005, Faguer et al 2007, Mefford et al 2007, Cheroki et al 2008, Edghill et al 2008, Bernardini et al 2009, Raile et al 2009, Loirat et al 2010, Moreno-De-Luca et al 2010, Nagamani et al 2010, Oram et al 2010, Kasperavičiūtė et al 2011, Nik-Zainal et al 2011, Dixit et al 2012, George et al 2012, Grozeva et al 2012, Hendrix et al 2012, Hinkes et al 2012, Sanna-Cherchi et al 2012, Ferrè et al 2013, Palumbo et al 2014, Quintero-Rivera et al 2014, Roberts et al 2014, Stefansson et al 2014, Goumy et al 2015, Laffargue et al 2015, Verbitsky et al 2015, Rasmussen et al 2016, Dubois-Laforgue et al 2017a, Madariaga et al 2018, Roehlen et al 2018, Stiles et al 2018, Dotto et al 2019, Li et al 2019, Okorn et al 2019, Vasileiou et al 2019, Bustamante et al 2020, Du et al 2020, Kołbuc et al 2020, Lim et al 2020, Sztromwasser et al 2020, Berberich et al 2021]
+Clinical data summarized from 42 studies, including 282 individuals in whom the 17q12 recurrent deletion was identified [Bellanné-Chantelot et al 2005, Faguer et al 2007, Mefford et al 2007, Cheroki et al 2008, Edghill et al 2008, Bernardini et al 2009, Raile et al 2009, Loirat et al 2010, Moreno-De-Luca et al 2010, Nagamani et al 2010, Oram et al 2010, Kasperavičiūtė et al 2011, Nik-Zainal et al 2011, Dixit et al 2012, George et al 2012, Grozeva et al 2012, Hendrix et al 2012, Hinkes et al 2012, Sanna-Cherchi et al 2012, Ferrè et al 2013, Palumbo et al 2014, Quintero-Rivera et al 2014, Roberts et al 2014, Stefansson et al 2014, Goumy et al 2015, Laffargue et al 2015, Verbitsky et al 2015, Rasmussen et al 2016, Dubois-Laforgue et al 2017a, Madariaga et al 2018, Roehlen et al 2018, Stiles et al 2018, Dotto et al 2019, Li et al 2019, Okorn et al 2019, Vasileiou et al 2019, Bustamante et al 2020, Du et al 2020, Kołbuc et al 2020, Lim et al 2020, Sztromwasser et al 2020, Berberich et al 2021, Cleper et al 2021, Milone et al 2021, Motyka et al 2021, Cheng et al 2022, Thewjitcharoen et al 2022, Kumar et al 2023, Oh et al 2023, Xin & Zhang 2023, Chen et al 2024, Hasegawa et al 2024, Kołbuc et al 2024, Lee et al 2024, Song et al 2024, Verscaj et al 2024]

 Most Common Features (>50%)

-Individuals may also present with tubulointerstitial disease, which is characterized by reduced urine concentrating ability, bland urinary sediment, absent-to-minimal albuminuria/proteinuria, hyperuricemia, hypomagnesemia, hypokalemia, and slowly progressive kidney disease; interstitial fibrosis and tubular atrophy are seen on biopsy (although biopsy is not routinely indicated) [Eckardt et al 2015, Verhave et al 2016].
+Individuals may also present with tubulointerstitial disease, which is characterized by reduced urine-concentrating ability, bland urinary sediment, absent-to-minimal albuminuria/proteinuria, hyperuricemia, hypomagnesemia, hypokalemia, and slowly progressive kidney disease; interstitial fibrosis and tubular atrophy are seen on biopsy (although biopsy is not routinely indicated) [Eckardt et al 2015, Verhave et al 2016].
 Of note, autosomal dominant tubulointerstitial kidney disease (ADTKD) caused by HNF1B haploinsufficiency (frequently due to 17q12 deletion) is designated ADTKD-HNF1B [Eckardt et al 2015].

 The spectrum of severity and range in age of detection of HNF1B-associated kidney disease are broad, including prenatal severe kidney failure, slow progression to end-stage kidney disease (ESKD) in adulthood, and normal kidney function never requiring kidney replacement therapy [Madariaga et al 2013, Clissold et al 2015, Verhave et al 2016].
-While initial evidence suggested that the cause of HNF1B haploinsufficiency – 17q12 deletion, a HNF1B missense variant, or a HNF1B truncating variant (nonsense, frameshift, or splice site) – did not predict the type and severity of kidney involvement [Raaijmakers et al 2015], more recent evidence indicates that intragenic HNF1B pathogenic variants may be associated with worse kidney function and higher risk of progression to ESKD compared to 17q12 deletions [Dubois-Laforgue et al 2017b, Clissold et al 2018].
+While initial evidence suggested that the cause of HNF1B haploinsufficiency – 17q12 deletion, an HNF1B missense variant, or an HNF1B truncating variant (nonsense, frameshift, or splice site) – did not predict the type and severity of kidney involvement [Raaijmakers et al 2015], more recent evidence indicates that intragenic HNF1B pathogenic variants may be associated with worse kidney function and higher risk of progression to ESKD compared to 17q12 deletions [Dubois-Laforgue et al 2017b, Clissold et al 2018, Buffin-Meyer et al 2024].
 The reason for this finding is unknown, but the authors speculate a possible dominant-negative effect of certain HNF1B variants resulting in a more severe phenotype, or a protective effect conferred by the loss of one or more genes in the 17q12 recurrent deletion region.

-Overall, about half (37/79) of individuals with the 17q12 recurrent deletion are reported to have some degree of learning disability, although phenotypic information about cognitive skills was limited in most studies.
-Speech and motor delay are common findings, reported in 78% and 68% of individuals, respectively.
-While not routinely assessed, autism or autistic features are described in 9% of individuals ascertained for other clinical findings [Raile et al 2009, Loirat et al 2010, Dixit et al 2012, Palumbo et al 2014, Roberts et al 2014, Goumy et al 2015, Laffargue et al 2015, Rasmussen et al 2016, Li et al 2019, Vasileiou et al 2019, Lim et al 2020].
-Learning difficulties, when noted, are most often described as mild.
-One study found that only 14/110 (12.7%) children with the 17q12 recurrent deletion required special school placement, which the researchers used as a proxy for severe neuropsychiatric disorder [Laliève et al 2020].
+Genotype-first studies have shown that ASD and schizophrenia are among the clinical features most strongly associated with 17q12 deletions and can be observed more frequently in people with this deletion compared to the general population.
+While not routinely assessed, ASD or autistic features are described in 13% of individuals ascertained for other clinical findings [Raile et al 2009, Loirat et al 2010, Dixit et al 2012, Palumbo et al 2014, Roberts et al 2014, Goumy et al 2015, Laffargue et al 2015, Rasmussen et al 2016, Li et al 2019, Vasileiou et al 2019, Lim et al 2020, Cleper et al 2021, Verscaj et al 2024].
+One study found that 14/110 (13%) children with 17q12 recurrent deletion syndrome required special school placement, which the researchers used as a proxy for severe neuropsychiatric disorder [Laliève et al 2020].
+In addition, global developmental delay, intellectual disability, ADHD, and bipolar disorder have been described in individuals with 17q12 deletions [Moreno-De-Luca et al 2010, Laliève et al 2020].

 Dysmorphic features.
 Subtle but highly variable dysmorphic features are described for most individuals for whom this information is available.
-The most commonly described features include high forehead, frontal bossing, depressed nasal bridge, deep-set eyes, full cheeks, downslanting palpebral fissures, high palate, and high-arched eyebrows [Moreno-De-Luca et al 2010, Laffargue et al 2015, Rasmussen et al 2016, Roehlen et al 2018, Vasileiou et al 2019].
+The most commonly described features include high forehead, frontal bossing, depressed nasal bridge, deep-set eyes, full cheeks, downslanted palpebral fissures, high palate, and high-arched eyebrows [Moreno-De-Luca et al 2010, Laffargue et al 2015, Rasmussen et al 2016, Roehlen et al 2018, Vasileiou et al 2019].

-Hypoplastic nails, 2-3 finger/toe syndactyly, and clinodactyly of the fifth finger are also frequently reported [Moreno-De-Luca et al 2010, Kasperavičiūtė et al 2011, Palumbo et al 2014].
+Hypoplastic nails and 2-3 finger/toe syndactyly are also frequently reported [Moreno-De-Luca et al 2010, Kasperavičiūtė et al 2011, Palumbo et al 2014].

 Common Features (25%-50%)